 - Prioritize Data – What are the most important points in your plan?
 Which data points can you support with research or statistics?
 Make this section of your business plan stand out by identifying three to five critical goals that will make the biggest impact on the organization.

 - Write Like You’re Speaking – Your business plan should be easy to understand and should tell a story.
 Avoid small words and long sentences – instead, use language that is conversational.
 Also, avoid complicated business jargon whenever possible.

 - Create an Executive Summary – This is one of the best ways to make your business plan stand out from other organizations that are pursuing similar goals or tackling similar challenges.
 The executive summary should be one page long and summarize the entire plan.
+It should also clearly state your nonprofit organization’s mission statement.
 It’s also a great tool for your board members who may not have time to read the full plan.

 - Use Visual Aids – This is another way to make your business plan stand out from other organizations by using visuals like graphs, charts, or infographics.
 Charts and graphs can help your audience understand complex information quickly.
 Importantly, visuals make it easier for people to share what you’ve written with others.